 - "Served" locations have broadband speeds of at least 100 Mbps download and 20 Mbps upload. - "Underserved" locations have speeds above 25/3 Mbps but below 100/20 Mbps. - "Unserved" locations lack broadband service or have speeds below 25/3 Mbps.

-The definitions of minimum standards presented here align with the NTIA BEAD program and other U.S. Universal Service Fund initiatives.
-For more details, refer to Section 2.2, of this Plan and specifically subsection 2.2.1, "Broadband Internet Availability".
+This update aligns with the standards of the NTIA BEAD program and other U.S. Universal Service Fund initiatives.
+For more details, refer to Section 2.3, "Broadband Internet Availability," on page 16 of the plan.